Subscribe via email so that you never miss a post

 #10.
 The Multi-Sided Stones of Cusco

 Located near downtown Cusco, Peru, the stones pictured above are so ancient that they predate the Inca by thousands of years and yet are so precisely advanced that you could not slide a human hair between them.
 If you go to visit this site, a tour guide will tell you that this megalithic mortarless 11 side stone is the work of the Inca.
 However, even if the bronze-tool wielding Inca could have cut into the harder granite and andesite, then why did they not construct all of their structures out of this impenetrable stone construction?
-(See “10 Photos that Prove Megalithic Engineers Predates the Inca”)
+(See “10 Photos that Prove Megalithic Engineers Predated the Inca”)

 #11.
 The Helicopter Hieroglyphs of Abydos

 According to many, these mysterious hieroglyphs inside the Ancient Egyptian Temple of Abydos depict flying machines.
 Carved on a heavy stone slab that supports the ceiling of this temple, Egyptologists assert that this is just another example of Palimpsest (a manuscript or piece of writing material on which the original writing has been effaced to make room for later writing but of which traces remain).
 5 I might lean toward this hypothesis if there was just one hieroglyph that appeared to look somewhat like a flying machine, but when there are 3 very detailed depictions of what looks exactly like a modern-day helicopter and other spacecraft, it becomes harder to believe this was all just an ancient coincidence.